-Fine-tuning LLMs with DPO (Direct Preference Optimization)
+Fine-Tuning LLM with DPO (Direct Preference Optimization)

-Mathematically DPO minimizes:
+Mathematically, DPO minimizes:

 L_DPO = -E[log σ(β * (log π_θ(y_w|x)/π_ref(y_w|x) - log π_θ(y_l|x)/π_ref(y_l|x)))]

-# Example preference dataset record
+# Example of a preference dataset entry

 {